And keep the most important message.

 So we need to highlight what we want to stay in the reader’s mind.

-Headings will help us to guide the reader to where we want them to go, since they are in a larger font, and even in a different colour, they don’t go unnoticed.
+Headings help us guide the reader to where we want them to go, because they’re in a larger font, and even in a different colour, they won’t go unnoticed.

-Take advantage of H1, H2 and H3 to summarise the most important messages you want the reader to retain.
+Use H1, H2 and H3 to summarise the key messages you want the reader to remember.

-Coach Accountable is an app for coaches to organise the work they do with their clients.
-Clients can view materials, create reminders, etc. in the app.
+Coach Accountable is an app for coaches to organise their work with clients.
+Clients can use the app to view materials, set reminders, etc.

-Their homepage is quite long because they need to explain why this app is going to improve prospects’ lives.
+Their home page is quite long because they need to explain why this app will improve people’s lives.

-Since there’s quite a lot of text they use headings and colours to highlight the key points they want the reader to take away.
+As there’s a lot of text, they use headings and colours to highlight the key points they want the reader to take away.

-Like everything else in life, if we overuse headings, they will lose their power because they will no longer stand out and the reader will stop reading them.
+Like everything else in life, if we overuse headlines, they will lose their power because they will no longer stand out and the reader will stop reading.

-Therefore we need to use other means to highlight messages.
-For this we can underline or write in italics or bold.
+So we need to use other means of emphasising messages.
+We can use underlining, italics or bold.

-In copywriting we use this technique a lot: from time to time we write in italics a key word that we want to highlight in a sentence, we also do it to break the monotony of the text.
+In copywriting we often use this technique: from time to time we italicise a keyword that we want to emphasise in a sentence, we also do this to break up the monotony of the text.

 Like here:

-Bold words should be used with care because some people may only read those, therefore they must make sense in their own or arouse curiosity for people to continue reading the whole sentence.
+Bold words should be used with care because some people may only read those and not the rest, so they need to make sense on their own or make people curious to read the whole sentence.

-How to upload the copy to your website so people read it #copywriting #uxdesign #webdesign #uxcopywriting Click To TweetShort paragraphs and sentences
+How to upload the copy to your website to make sure people read it #copywriting #uxdesign #webdesign #uxcopywriting Share on X

-When we are searching for information on the internet our brain is exposed to hundreds of images and messages, we are overloading it with stimuli, that’s why it’s so hard to concentrate.
+When we search for information on the internet our brain is exposed to hundreds of images and messages, we are overloading it with stimuli, and that’s why it’s so hard to concentrate.

 Help people concentrate on your copy by being concise and clear.